-TEM analysis of all the synthesized CNTs was depicted in Figure 3.
-The results showed that the as-synthesized CNTs obtained in this work are multiwalled in nature, with the number of layered walls between 10-12.
+TEM analysis of all the synthesized CNTs was depicted in Fig. 3.
+The results showed that the as-synthesized CNTs obtained in this work are multiwalled in nature, with the number of layered walls between 10 and 12.
 However, the walls are not concentric.
-The weak inner and outer diameters of the tubes were between 4.8 nm to 8.5 nm.
+The mean inner and outer diameters of the tubes were between 4.8 nm to 8.5 nm.
 The interlayer spacing between the graphene sheets is ~ 0.34 nm, which corresponded to the actual distance between the lattice layers in the graphite structure.
-TEM images for asgrown CNTs over Ni/Co-Al2O3 appeared to be high quality MWNTs as seen in Figure 3c, where the occurrence of almost straight-line layered walls.
+TEM images for as-grown CNTs over Ni/Co-Al2O3 appeared to be high quality MWNTs as seen in Fig. 3(c), where the occurrence of almost straightline layered walls.
 It should also be noted from the TEM images the amorphous carbon deposition presence was from the early stage of the pyrolysis process.
-TEM results for as-grown CNTs over Ni/Fe- Al_2O_3 also revealed that the quality of the MWNT's obtained is very poor.
+TEM results for asgrown CNTs over Ni/Fe-Al2O3 also revealed that the quality of the MWNT's obtained is very poor.

-These results suggested that the Ni/Co- Al2O3 supported catalysts gave the best yield of MWNTs, showing that interaction occurred between the catalysts and the support (11).
-This interaction can later affect both the crystallography and electronic structures of the supported catalysts and consequently affect the yield, morphology and structure of the as-grown CNTs.
+These results suggested that the Ni/Co-Al2O3 supported catalysts gave the best yield of MWNTs, showing that interaction occurred between the catalysts and the support [11].
+This interaction can alter both the crystallography and electronic structures of the supported catalysts and consequently affect the yield, morphology and structure of the as-grown CNTs.